Present day view of the site of Mason’s Dam.

 In early April 1890, Mr. Henderson was back and he was accompanied by Mr Graham the local policeman.
 Together they inspected the large Government dam and reported that, as a result of by-wash, the water had washed across the road causing severe damage and the dam was in danger of spilling.
 The local authority was informed that the structure was to be repaired immediately so it would be in a safe condition.
 The repairs were carried out at the expense of the Hydraulic Engineer’s Department and the Walloon Board was sent a request for payment in July.
 Payment was granted, but was then referred to the brand new divisional board of Rosewood.

 There was a fence around the dam and it was constantly in need of repair for various reasons.
-The fence allowed people to access the dam in order to have a drink, or to water their horses and cattle, and occasionally to have a risky swim.
+The fence allowed people to access the dam in order to have a drink or to water their horses and cattle, and occasionally, to have a risky swim.
 Richard Mason offered to repair the fence but the local authorities felt that it wasn’t their responsibility because it was a Government dam.
 Reason prevailed over the years and there were occasions that the council paid for repairs for the safety of the community.

-One purpose the dam was used for, rightly, caused outrage in the community.
+One purpose the dam was used for rightly caused outrage in the community.

 A great sensation was caused here on Sunday morning last by a prominent man in the township drowning two of his dogs in the Government dam.
 The people are naturally very indignant at such inhuman conduct, and expressed their opinions very freely.
 As the affair was witnessed by some boys, there should be no difficulty in making an example of the offender.
 When the matter came to the knowledge of the Divisional Board Clerk, he very promptly employed a man to remove the animals.
 At the present time only a few people use the dam, but, should the present weather last, a good many would be obliged to draw on it.
 [1]

-Then in February, 1893 there was a different concern.
+Then in February 1893 there was a different concern.

 Still some apprehension was felt by residents in the neighbourhood that it may burst and overflow their houses.

 Water spillage from this natural water-course (known as Mason’s Gully) continued to affect the town causing sanitary problems.
 Part of the problem was the rubbish which had built up in the creek bed and obstructed the flow.
-In 1903, the Commissioner for Public Health requested that the natural course of the water be “straightened from the dam down to where the culvert passes beneath the main street near the blacksmith’s shop”.
+In 1903, the Commissioner for Public Health requested that the natural course of the water be “straightened from the dam down to where the culvert passes beneath the main street near the blacksmith’s shop” (Elder’s).
 It was also necessary to clean out the obstructions from the creek bed and clean up the rubbish which was scattered over back yards and vacant allotments.
 All the cesspits in the shire had to be emptied and the contents buried.
 As there were no systematic services for night soil and garbage collection, the Commissioner instructed the Council to take steps to instigate them.

 Late in 1908 serious chatter began about a designing a Drainage Scheme for the town.
 It was finally completed at the end of 1912.